JacobPaxton/data_science_notes/ds_notes.md

 - Apply an aggregate function, row-wise to get the results of the simulation
 - Apply a final aggregate to get our probability
 #### Deeper on Python/np/pd
+- setting rows as variable and columns as variable helps with dataframe formatting
+- - nrows, ncols... df.reshape(nrows, ncols)
 - .mean() against a boolean list will give count_of_trues / length_of_list
 - Rolling two dice at once: to sum an iteration of rolling two die, use axis=1 as the argument for .sum()
 - np.random.choice(outcomes, size=(simulations, trials))